 Eggs.
 Chicken.
 Peanut Butter Sandwiches.
 Salads.
 Fruits.
 Vegetables – lots of potatoes.
 Ham.
 And, nobody is going hungry.

 When I bake and cook I listen to the radio or music from the era.
-This point IMG_20150607_130519694made me realize I had been forgetting that every single kitchen I spent time in as a kid had a radio centered in the kitchen.
+This point made me realize I had been forgetting that every single kitchen I spent time in as a kid had a radio centered in the kitchen.

 Back in December when people asked me why I was going to start the project I told them it was a study in contentment, resourcefulness, and mindful eating.
 I have to say, it’s been all of that.
 In very good ways.
 The next six months will march on; starting today I will make a commitment to shore up some of the edges that have become frayed as far as the rules go and see what else comes along.
 To Victory!